 Headaches #4 & 5 - lack of knowledge regarding new materials and techniques and meeting case deadlines

 Numbers four and five on the list of gripes are dentists’ “lack of knowledge regarding new materials and techniques” as well as the lab’s ability to “meet case deadlines.”

-Nowadays, many restorative component-makers are developing product built specifically for CAM milling.
+Nowadays, many restorative component-makers are developing products built specifically for CAM milling.

 The solution: For dentists to keep up to date on the newest materials available, they need to by default, embrace CAD/CAM restorative components just to stay current and offer their patients the newest and best restorative component options.
 Labs can act as CAD/CAM consultants and help dentists stay abreast of technology advancements.
 This is also a great way for labs to get even closer to their clients and nourish customer loyalty.

 In terms of helping labs to meet case deadlines, the difference between an analog and digital workflow is best illustrated by its huge disparity in workflow speed.

 Headache #6 – paying in a timely manner